Tax Refund FAQ

 The timing of your tax refund largely depends on how and when you file your tax return.
 If you file electronically and opt for direct deposit, the IRS typically issues refunds within 21 days of receiving your tax return.

 However, it could take longer if your return requires additional review.
-For paper filers, the process is slower, often taking 6 to 8 weeks from the time the return is mailed.
+For paper filers, the process is slower, often taking 4 weeks or more from the time the return is mailed.

 2. When does the IRS issue tax refunds?